roslov/queue-bundle/README.md

     // Your code...
     $this->eventProcessor->flush(); // All events are being stored in DB.
                                     // This should be done right before committing.
 Otherwise, you may lose your events.
-                                    // All events will be sent to RabbitMQ on kernel terminate or on message consume.
+                                    // All events will be sent to RabbitMQ on kernel termination or on message consume.
     $this->em->getConnection()->commit();
 } catch (Throwable $e) {
     $this->em->getConnection()->rollBack();